What is a centrifuge?

 Tube Holders/Swing Buckets |

-Attach to the rotor to hold sample tubes securely |
+Attaches to the rotor to hold sample tubes securely |

 Control Panel/Display |